 If you suspect that the ISUS has flooded, use EXTREME CAUTION around the instrument.
-The ISUS can operate at depths of up to 1000 meters.
-If the instrument leaked at depth it might remain highly pressurized when recovered and cause the end cap to be launched from the pressure case with extreme force if the plastic restraining screw and locking cord are removed.
+The ISUS can operate at depths of up to 1000m (200 m for plastic pressure case).
+If the instrument leaked at depth it might remain highly pressurized when recovered, and cause the end cap to be launched from the pressure case with extreme force if the plastic restraining screw and locking cord are removed.